ajjcoppola/mm_dash/README.md

 # Crypto Market Making Dashboard

-An open source streamlit dashboard to analyze output data from backtest runs of strategies implemented on the open source platform [Crypto Chassis](https://github.com/crypto-chassis)
+An open source streamlit dashboard to analyze output data from backtest runs of strategies implemented on the open source platform [Crypto Chassis(CCAPI)](https://github.com/crypto-chassis)

 ### Description

-Running the CCAPI Market Making App, in backtest mode, using the Avellenda-Stoikov code, we produce log files for each day of the backtest.
+Running the CCAPI Market Making App, in backtest mode, using the Avelleneda-Stoikov code, we produce log files for each day of the backtest.

 ### Crypto Backtest Run analyzed in this Dashboard